by Ian Greenhalgh

 Spiraling tensions between the US and Russia appeared to reach a peak this week when Vladimir Putin suspended a plutonium reprocessing deal because of “unfriendly” American policies.

-Posted by Ian Greenhalgh on March 21, 2017, With 4904 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on March 21, 2017, With 4930 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.